Roth IRA Contribution Amounts and Deadlines

 - If you make a contribution for the previous tax year between January 1 – April 15, attach a note with your check instructing us to post it as a “Prior Year Contribution.”
 A prior year contribution must be postmarked by April 15th.

 - Automatic Investment Plan contributions will post as current year contributions.

 - The minimum initial investment for all Sit IRA accounts is $2,000 (per fund).
 The minimum subsequent investment is $100.

-* Earned income includes wages, salaries, tips, professional fees, bonuses, commissions, self-employment income, nontaxable combat pay, military differential pay, taxable alimony and separate maintenance payments.
+* In 2019, earned income includes wages, salaries, tips, professional fees, bonuses, commissions, self-employment income, nontaxable combat pay, military differential pay, taxable alimony, separate maintenance payments and difficulty of care payments.

 Roth IRA Contribution Eligibility